Topics:

 1- Managing inconsistent data among multiple sources: this happens when healthcare IT departments attend to big networks.
 The problem of inconsistent data inside the networks comes from providers placing various data pieces in different places.
 This can be scanned documents, paper charts, closed-off EMRs, or hospital EMRs.

 2- Validating electronic requests for patient data: it is more than important to maintain patient health records privately.
-This draws the problem of when to process electronic requests for patient data.
+This raises the problem of when to process electronic requests for patient data.
 Sadly, most providers rely on the approval of their electronic system to share patient data.
 This often slows down workflows and delays appointments.

 3- Overcoming the structural resistance to data sharing: some healthcare industry systems don’t like sharing information with other providers or systems.
 This goes back to competition between healthcare systems in contradiction with the law.
 This is the fundamental issue for interoperability.